Demoulas family: Legal disputes

-Firing of Arthur T. Demoulas, protests, and sale of shares
+2014 Firing of Arthur T. Demoulas and protests

 In mid-2013, Rafaele Evans switched loyalties, which tipped the majority vote from Arthur T. to Arthur S.

 On June 23, 2014, Arthur T. Demoulas was fired by the board of directors.
 In response to his firing, six high-level managers resigned, and 300 employees held a rally outside Market Basket's Chelsea, Massachusetts, flagship store on June 24.
 Beginning on July 18, 300 warehouse workers and 68 drivers refused to make deliveries, which left store shelves severely depleted.
 On August 27, 2014, after months of protest by Market Basket employees and customers, the shareholders of DeMoulas Super Markets, Inc. reached an agreement to sell the remaining 50.5% shares of the company to Arthur T. Demoulas for $1.5 billion.

+2025 Firing of Arthur T. Demoulas

+On May 28, 2025, the board of directors, control by Arthur T. Demoulas' sisters, suspended him "for planning a work stoppage in retaliation for requests from the board for basic collaboration and oversight."
+Demoulas denied the allegations, calling them "a farcical cover for a hostile takeover."
+Executives loyal to Demoulas were fired and his supporters were removed from the board of directors.
+On September 10, 2025, Demoulas was fired.
+On October 1, 2025, Demoulas filed suit in the Delaware Court of Chancery seeking his reinstatement as CEO.

 Wealth

 In July 2014, Forbes estimated the Demoulas family's net worth to be $2.2 billion.
 They also ranked the family as the 104th richest family in the United States.
 The following year, Forbes put their value at $3.3 Billion, which made them the 83rd richest family in the U.S. The Demoulas family dropped off the Forbes list in 2016.